Gleoman/Driftrock-TechTest/README.md

 This repo contains my submission for the March 2018 Driftrock Tech Test.

-The Tech Test challenge was to produce an application that could parse data from a public API concerning a shopping basket to answer the following questions:
+The challenge was to produce an application that could parse data from a public API concerning purchases and users to answer the following questions:

 - most_sold - which item in an inventory sold the most?
 - total_spend - how much did a specific user spend in total?